 Caffeine (coffee, tea, chocolate and cola) is a drug, a strong stimulant that actually generates a stress reaction in the body.
 If you cut out caffeine for three weeks you will notice many benefits, such as feeling more relaxed, less jittery or nervous, sleep better, have more energy and fewer muscle aches.

 Stress is the state of increased arousal necessary for a human to defend themselves at a time of danger.
 The result is that our bodies go into a state of high energy but there is usually no place for that energy to go; therefore, our bodies can stay in a state of arousal for hours at a time.
 This isn’t good.
 Exercise is the most sensible way to dispel this excess energy.
 It is so much better for you to exercise such as taking a brisk walk, a run, a bike ride or a game of squash.
 Regular exercise can drain off on going stress and keep things under control.
-I recommend physical activity every day or at the very least to exercise three times per week for a minimum of 30 minutes each time.

 Another way to reduce stress in the body is by using relaxation techniques.
 We have the ability to put our bodies into a state of deep relaxation by triggering “the relaxation response.”
 In this state, all the physiologic events in the stress reaction are reversed: pulse slows, blood pressure falls, breathing slows and muscles relax.
 The relaxation response needs to be brought forth by intention.
 Fortunately, there are many ways of doing this.
 A state of deep relaxation achieved through meditation or progressive muscular relaxation for example will bring you many personal benefits.